cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 - True - User must accept this invitation with bob@contoso.com.

 > [!NOTE]
-> If this functionality is turned off (value is False), it is possible for the external/guest users you invite to your Microsoft Entra ID, to log in using their personal, non-work accounts either on purpose, or by accident (they might have a pre-existing, signed in session already active in the browser window they use to accept your invitation).
+> If this functionality is turned off (value is False), it is possible for the external/guest users you invite to your Azure AD, to log in using their personal, non-work accounts either on purpose, or by accident (they might have a pre-existing, signed in session already active in the browser window they use to accept your invitation).
 > [!NOTE]
 > Even though setting the value is instant (if you first run **Set-SPOTenant -RequireAcceptingAccountMatchInvitedAccount $True**, and then **Get-SPOTenant -RequireAcceptingAccountMatchInvitedAccount**, True should be returned), the functionality isn't turned on immediately.
 It may take up to 24 hours to take effect.